 Figure 6.2.X.3.1-1: SMF Pause of charging procedure

-1. The UPF receives downlink data packets for a PDU Session that does not have an N3 tunnel and the UPF sends Nsmf_Data_Reporting_Notify to the SMF.
+1. The UPF receives downlink data packets for a PDU Session that does not have an N3 tunnel and the UPF sends Nupf_Data_Reporting_Notify to the SMF.
 The packets are buffered or discarded in the UPF based on operator policy.

 2. Based on operator policy/configuration the SMF triggers the procedure to pause PDU Session charging.
 Triggering criteria are based on SMF operator policy/configuration.